Phishing Attack Statistics 2026: Reasons to Lose Sleep Over

 Key takeaways

-- Finance, healthcare, and technology are prime targets.
-These industries hold valuable data and face higher risks from phishing attacks.
+- Finance, healthcare, and technology are prime targets, holding valuable data and facing higher risk.

-- Such phishing scams as BEC (business email compromise), credential phishing, and vishing (voice phishing) are the most common.
-New threats like quishing (QR code phishing) and AI-driven attacks are rising.
+- BEC (business email compromise), credential phishing, and vishing (voice phishing) are the most common scams, while quishing (QR-code phishing) and AI-driven attacks are rising fast.

-- Phishing attacks, malicious messages, and online fraud now occur across email, SMS, social media, and phone calls, making them harder to detect.
+- Phishing now spans email, SMS, social media, and phone calls, making it harder to detect.

-- Around 80% of phishing campaigns aim to steal credentials, especially targeting cloud services like Microsoft 365 and Google Workspace.
-Microsoft is the most impersonated brand in phishing scams, appearing in 51.7% of attacks globally.
+- Around 80% of phishing campaigns aim to steal credentials, especially for cloud services like Microsoft 365 and Google Workspace.

 Key Risks of Phishing Attacks

-Phishing attacks evolve fast, exploit everyday behaviors, and can lead to devastating consequences for businesses.
-Phishing is responsible for 45% of all ransomware attacks.
-Here’s what you need to watch out for.
+Phishing attacks evolve fast, exploit everyday behaviors, and can lead to serious consequences.
+About 45% of ransomware is delivered through phishing emails.
+Here's what to watch for.

 Credential theft is the gateway to bigger attacks

-Phishing is the #1 method for accessing credentials, especially for cloud platforms like Microsoft 365 and Google Workspace.
-Attackers use fake login pages to make you think you're logging into the real thing, giving them easy access to sensitive data.
+Phishing is a leading method for stealing credentials, especially for cloud platforms like Microsoft 365 and Google Workspace.
+Attackers use fake login pages so you think you're logging into the real thing, giving them access to sensitive data.

-Phishing often leads to ransomware attacks.
-Once attackers steal your credentials, they can deploy ransomware, locking you out of your system.
-The cost of this combination can be sky-high, both in terms of recovery expenses and damage to your reputation.
+Phishing often leads to ransomware.
+Once attackers steal credentials, they can deploy ransomware and lock you out of your systems.
+The cost of that combination is high, both in recovery expenses and reputational damage.

 Compliance issues

-Phishing attacks also lead to direct financial losses.
-Stolen credentials result in fraudulent transactions, and phishing-related ransomware can cost businesses millions to recover.
+Phishing leads to direct financial losses.
+Stolen credentials enable fraudulent transactions, and phishing-driven ransomware can cost businesses millions to recover.

-A successful phishing attack can severely harm your business’s reputation.
-Customers lose trust when their sensitive information is compromised, and rebuilding that trust can take years.
+A successful phishing attack can harm your reputation.
+Customers lose trust when their information is compromised, and rebuilding that trust can take years.

 Operational disruption

-The fallout from a phishing attack may result in operational downtime.
-It can take weeks or even months to fully recover, which means disrupted operations and decreased productivity during that period.
+The fallout can mean operational downtime.
+It can take weeks or months to fully recover, disrupting operations and productivity in the meantime.

 Our extensive expertise is at your disposal